ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 The [osu! team](/wiki/People/osu!_team) runs a program where they may opt to provide community-run tournaments that abide by a certain set of criteria and expectations with extra support, at their discretion.

-This article was last updated on November 12, 2024.
+This article was last updated on December 13, 2024.
 For the full changelog, check out the [tournament support updates thread](https://osu.ppy.sh/community/forums/topics/1715676).
 For any queries or clarifications, please consult the `#tournaments` channel in the [osu!
 Discord server](https://discord.com/invite/ppy) or send an email to the [account support team](/wiki/People/Account_support_team) via [tournaments@ppy.sh](mailto:tournaments@ppy.sh).

 ## Benefits